Disabilities and conditions

 It's alright to use "they" to avoid "he or she" or where you need a gender-neutral pronoun.

-You should see your GP if you have persistent symptoms of osteoarthritis so they can confirm the diagnosis and prescribe any necessary treatment.
+You should see the GP if you have persistent symptoms of osteoarthritis so they can confirm the diagnosis and prescribe any necessary treatment.

 - fertilised egg: from conception to 14 days